 - All private employers with 15 or more employees must conduct annual anti-sexual harassment training for all employees, including interns, supervisors and managers, after 90 days on the job.
 Online training programs satisfy the requirement.

 ✓ Clearly define sexual harassment in terms that employees can easily understand

 ✓ Provide examples of different behaviors that constitute sexual harassment

 ✓ Discuss bystander intervention and how employees should respond

 ✓ Define retaliation and how and when it can occur

 ✓ Explain the internal process for filing complaints of sexual harassment and retaliation

 - In addition to conducting training, all NYC employers must prominently display an anti-sexual harassment rights and responsibilities poster in the workplace, and hand out an information sheet on sexual harassment to all new hires.
 The poster will be designed by the NYC Commission on Human Rights.

 Traliant Insight New, stronger sexual harassment laws in New York City and New York State require organizations to conduct annual sexual harassment training and develop a written sexual harassment policy.
-Now’s the time to review and update your anti-harassment training and policies to ensure you comply with the new laws.
+Now’s the time to review and update your anti-harassment training, sensitivity training, and policies to ensure you comply with the new laws.
 All employees, at every level, need to understand how to identify and prevent workplace sexual harassment, and know what steps to take when they experience or observe it.

 Experience Traliant Today!